bzminer/bzminer/README.md

   "tui_interval": 400,
   // Columns on the MONITORING sensor table (--dmon, and the monitoring screen of the tui/log outputs).
 Comma- or space-separated.
 Takes single columns (memused, memfree, memtotal, util, memutil, core, mem, temp, memtemp, hotspot, power, fan), sensor GROUPS that expand to everything present (temps, clocks, powers, fans, volts, currents, pcie, memory, utilization, performance, all), and any vendor metric key this rig's backends emit (pcie.tx, temp.vr_core, ...).
 Empty = memused,memfree,util,memutil,core,mem,temp,memtemp,hotspot.
 Run 'bzminer --list-columns' for every name available on THIS machine.
 CLI: --metrics
   "metrics": "",
   // Columns on the mining screen's DEVICE table (the hardware box above the algorithm box).
 Same vocabulary as metrics above.
-Empty = memfree,memtotal,core,mem,fan,power,temp.
+Empty = memfree,memtotal,core,mem,fan,power,temp,memtemp - memtemp is dropped automatically on cards with no memory sensor.
 Run 'bzminer --list-columns' for the full list.
 CLI: --device-columns
   "device_columns": "",
   // Columns on the MINING table (the algorithm box: shares, hashrate, pool).
 Its own vocabulary - id, name, cfg, shares, accepted, rejected, pending, stale, errors, eff, poolhr, hr, avghr, power, temp, fan, core, mem, tbs, status, poolinfo.
 Empty = id,cfg,tbs,shares,eff,poolhr,hr,status,poolinfo. `tbs` is the MEASURED average time between shares found - what a device delivers, as opposed to the `est. tbs` its difficulty predicts. `poolinfo` is the pool's own column - height, difficulty, est. tbs and latency, one per row.
 Warthog leaves it out by default, because its status column carries the rig summary and wants the width; name it explicitly to get it there too.
 Drop it and those four pack into 'status' instead.
 Drop 'status' as well and the per-device status text goes with them - nothing is left wide enough to hold it.
 Run 'bzminer --list-columns' for the full list.
 CLI: --mining-columns
   "mining_columns": "",